 9 Things You Should Never Do to Your Chain Saw

 You'll find lots of warnings online about keeping yourself safe while operating a chain saw.
-Here we'll tell you how to protect your chain saw from unnecessary wear and damage.
-Follow these nine tips and your chain saw will live a long happy life.
+Here is how to protect your chain saw from unnecessary wear and damage.

 Don’t Cut Into Dirt

 Nobody plans to run their chain saw into dirt.
 But when you cut close to the ground, you’re just begging for a quick dip into dirt, rocks and crud.
 All it takes is a second in the dirt to dull the cutters.
 In addition to dulling the cutters, dirt also wears out the chain links faster, causing the chain to stretch.
 Plus, dirt wears the sprocket at the bar tip.
 Always support a log far enough off the ground to give you enough clearance to prevent an accidental slip into the dirt.

 A chain that’s too loose can come off the bar, creating an unsafe condition while you’re cutting.
 A overly loose or tight chain also wears out the drive sprocket and causes rapid chain and bar wear.
 To determine if your chain is properly tensioned, pull up on the chain.
 The drive links should still be in the bar groove.
 If the links come out of the bar, the chain is too loose.

 Don’t Fill the Chain Lube Reservoir With Used Motor Oil

 It’s free, right?
 Well, not really.
 Filling the reservoir with used oil instead of the proper lube will cost you more in the long run due to accelerated bar and chain wear.
 Used motor oil contains fuel, acid, water and soot and none of those ingredients are good for moving parts.
 Isn’t that why you drained the oil out of your engine?
 So skip the “free” oil and use real bar and chain oil or fresh motor oil in a pinch.